Scientific Name

 These plants require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.

 Some are relatively cold-hardy and can even survive mild winters outside.
-Most will withstand temperatures down to a freezing point.
-Some Mesembs begin to grow in the fall as the temperature drops and the days get shorter.
+Most will withstand temperatures down to the freezing point.
+Some Mesembs begin to grow in the fall as temperatures drop and days get shorter.

 Learn more at How to Grow and Care for Mesembs.